moff4/Puncher/README.md

 ### Data
 64bit in line is one memory cell
-Memory cell can be data or command with args and there differens between them only in runtime.
+Memory cell can be data or command with args and there is differens between them only in runtime.
-So here we get:
+So then we get:
 * Maximum usigned integer value = 2^64-1
 * Maximum address length = 2^24-1 (That's also max size of ur program)
 * Maximum number of different commands = 2^16-1